perfana/afterburner/README.md

 * `/cpu/magic-identity-check?matrixSize=600` check for size 600, currently takes 2.5 sec on a simple laptop
 * `/cpu/magic-identity-check?matrixSize=0` get a 500 error (might also be handy for testing)

+## remote call
+Call another remote http(s) endpoint.
+Use `path` to specify the path to be called on the remote instance.

+The base url is specified via the `afterburner.remote.call.base_url` property.
+For instance:
+`-Dafterburner.remote.call.base_url=https//my.remote.site:1234`.
+The default value is `http://localhost:8080` so it will call itself.

+The remote client in use is Apache HttpClient.
+In the source code you can switch to OkHttp.

+Examples:
+* `/remote/call?path=delay` call delay on remote afterburner
+* `/remote/call?path=remote/call?path=delay` call remote afterburner to call remote afterburner to call delay

 # properties
 * `-Dafterburner.name=Angry-Afterburner` provide a name for the instance
 * `--server.port=8090` use different port (default 8080)